The mean number of 3-torsion elements in ray class groups of quadratic fields: The mean size of over families of quadratic fields

-Next, we vary over only those quadratic fields whose discriminants are coprime to the choice of fixed conductor.
+In order to vary the family of quadratic fields we average over, we must first determine the asymptotics of these families.
 We first describe the asymptotic number of discriminants of quadratic fields that are relatively prime to a fixed integer.

 \begin{lemma} Let $c$ be a positive integer.